-47 Seventeenth Detention Decision, para.
-23. See also KSC-BC-2020-05, F00494/RED, Trial Panel, Trial Judgment, 19 January 2023, para.
+47 Eighteenth Detention Decision, para.
+22. See also KSC-BC-2020-05, F00494/RED, Trial Panel, Trial Judgment, 19 January 2023, para.
 57. A corrected version was filed on 8 June 2023, F00494/RED3/COR.
-48 SPO Submissions, para.
-17 referring to Seventeenth Detention Decision, para.
-28.

-to assessing the risk of obstructing the progress of SC proceedings,49 are equally applicable in this context, and accordingly incorporates them.50
+further crimes.48 Additionally, the SPO asserts that those circumstances relevant to assessing the risk of obstructing the progress of SC proceedings,49 are equally applicable in this context, and accordingly incorporates them.50

-25. The Panel recalls its finding in the Seventeenth Detention Decision that the risk of Mr Thaçi committing further crimes continues to exist.51 The Panel finds that the same factors that were taken into account in relation to the risk of obstruction are relevant to the analysis of the risk of Mr Thaçi committing further crimes.52 The Panel also notes that no new circumstances have arisen since the last detention review53 that would justify a different finding in respect of this matter.

-26. The Panel highlights the fact that the trial in this case is ongoing, that the identities of sensitive witnesses have been disclosed to Mr Thaçi, and that any risk of the further commission of crimes must be avoided.

-27. The Panel considers that, taking all factors together, there continues to be a risk that Mr Thaçi will commit further crimes as set out in Article 41(6)(b)(iii).
+- 25. The Panel recalls its finding in the Eighteenth Detention Decision that the risk of Mr Thaçi committing further crimes continues to exist.51 The Panel finds that the same factors that were taken into account in relation to the risk of obstruction are relevant to the analysis of the risk of Mr Thaçi committing further crimes.52 The Panel also notes that no new circumstances have arisen since the last detention review53 that would justify a different finding in respect of this matter. - 26.
+The Panel highlights the fact that the trial in this case is ongoing, that the identities of sensitive witnesses have been disclosed to Mr Thaçi, and that any risk of the further commission of crimes must be avoided. - 27.
+The Panel considers that, taking all factors together, there continues to be a risk that Mr Thaçi will commit further crimes as set out in Article 41(6)(b)(iii).